AndrewGorton/HtmlValidatorWithSelenium/README.md

 HtmlValidatorWithSelenium
 =========================

 Using Selenium to grab page contents, and then calling validator.w3.org to validate the page.
+See the source code to change the URL.

 Build
 =====

 * Maven 3.1.1
-* jdk1.8.0_20.jdk
+* Oracle's jdk1.8.0_20.jdk
 * PhantomJS 1.9.7

 ```